RobertoRoos/sawIntuitiveResearchKitWiki/Development.md

 ### `devel`

-* Main API changes are in dvrk_python and dvrk_matlab, converging towards final API
+* Main API changes are in dvrk_python and dvrk_matlab, converging towards final API (see readme under dvrk_python)
 * Code in the components directory has been re-organized to better separate the component's code from examples and applications.
 It is overall cleaner and works with the latest catkin build tools.
 * By default, the ROS topics have changed.
 We now try to use "stamped" data types as much as possible and we've removed the joint positions/velocities topics since the state joint covers them all.
 If you need the old topics, `dvrk_console_json` has the option `-c v1_3_0` to support older topics (`--compatibility`).
 All topics with headers now have a reasonable timestamp, sequence number and id (string).
 * New teleoperation components, one for PSM and one for ECM, now part of sawIntuitiveResearchKit.
-Slight differences in ROS topics to control teleop.
+Slight differences in ROS topics to control teleop (set state instead of enable).
-* Console now handles most events and turn on/off teleoperation components (new `mtsStateTable` introduced in these components).
+* Console now handles most events and turn on/off teleoperation components (new `mtsStateMachine` introduced in these components).
 Need new topics to control console.
 * Better lock/positioning of MTMs
-* Tighter Qt layout
+* Cleaner Qt layout

 ## Todo